b-verify/b_verify-server-ads-usecase/README.md

 and measured the size of the proof after each update.

 To analyze the proof size, we split it into the ``update`` portion: the signed update and a proof that the update was performed and the ``freshness`` portion: which is a proof that the update is current and the ADS\_ROOT has not been changed since the update.

+The ``update`` protion of the proof is fixed size and does not change over time.

+The ``freshness`` proof however gets strictly larger after each commitment since the update was performed.
+To prove that an ADS\_ROOT is still fresh, after each commitment a partial path must be added to the freshness proof.
+However the partial path does not need to contain all of the pre-images on the co-path.
+By caching updates on the client we can reduce the sizes of these proofs by around 50%.
+Assymptotically if a commitment has U random updates, the freshness proof will grow by a size of ``log^2(U)`` in expectation.

 ### Results
+Actual measurement of proof sizes confirms these results:

 ![picture](benchmarks/proof-sizes/proof_size.png)